-Canada’s International Development Research Centre (IDRC), the Israel Science Foundation (ISF), the Azrieli Foundation and the Canadian Institutes of Health Research (CIHR) announce the second launch of the Joint Canada-Israel Health Research Program.
+Canada’s International Development Research Centre (IDRC), the Israel Science Foundation (ISF), the Azrieli Foundation and the Canadian Institutes of Health Research (CIHR) announce the third launch of the Joint Canada-Israel Health Research Program.

-Applicants must include a plan for integrating researchers in low and middle income countries and establishing long-term scientific relationships with them.
-This could include a range of activities that support the research and training objectives of your proposal, and take advantage of this funding opportunity to design a collaborative international research project.
+Applicants must include a plan for integrating researchers in low and middle-income countries and establishing long-term scientific relationships with them.
+This could include a range of activities that support the research and training objectives of the proposal, and take advantage of this funding opportunity to design a collaborative international research project.

 Detailed guidelines for submission are published for Canadians on CIHR’s Funding Opportunity database and for Israelis in English and Hebrew.